Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    :header: "Field","Type (hint)","Description"

    "id","string","Mod action ID.
 E.g., `ModAction_727b75b0-2214-11ec-99b4-05a9ad5c4e6c`."
-   "created_utc","float","Unix timestamp of when the action was done.
+   "created_utc","float","Unix timestamp of when the action was performed.
 Always a whole number."
    "action","string","The mod action name."
    "mod_id36","string","The full ID36 of the moderator who initiated the action."
    "mod","string","The name of the moderator who initiated the action."